 Dear Annie: I am the 11-year-old boy who wrote to you about my brother-in-law who has been bullying me.
 I signed the letter "Your Friend."
 When I saw your answer in my newspaper, I knew it was time to do something.

 I decided to start with my brother, who is in the Army.
 I emailed him before school and told him I had written you and asked him to find my letter on your website.
 He called me within 30 minutes, and I told him everything that "Chris" has been doing to me.
 He was so angry.
 He said he'd fix it.
 He called our parents and told them about my letter.
 My parents confronted Chris, who admitted everything, but said he was only joking.
 They didn't believe him.
 My sister has taken Chris' side, which I understand, but I don't think he will ever bully me again.
 My dad made it clear that he is never to lay a hand on me.
 My mother and brother said similar things.
 That made me smile because I know I can count on my family to protect me.

 Thank you, Annie.
 You helped me fix this, and I love you for it. — Your Friend Again

 Dear Friend: Your letter made our day!
 But it was your courage in confronting this issue that made the difference.
 We only pointed you in the right direction.
 Thanks so much for letting us know we helped.

-This Classic Annie's Mailbox column was originally published in 2014.
-To find out more about Classic Annie's Mailbox and read features by other Creators Syndicate writers and cartoonists, visit Creators Syndicate at www.creators.com.
+Annie's Mailbox is written by Kathy Mitchell and Marcy Sugar, longtime editors of the Ann Landers column.
+Please email your questions to [email protected], or write to: Annie's Mailbox, c/o Creators Syndicate, 737 3rd Street, Hermosa Beach, CA 90254.
+To find out more about Annie's Mailbox and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.